Close-up of feet wearing handmade crochet slipper socks in dark blue and light blue, made with a two-tone design and snug ankle fit.

 Pair of handmade crochet slipper socks in bright blue with light blue toes, displayed on feet.
 Text overlay reads “Quick & cozy!
 Easy socks – free crochet pattern.”
 Perfect beginner-friendly project for warm, comfy footwear.

-Free and easy crochet socks pattern details
+Free and easy crochet sock pattern details

 Skill level

-Beginner – This pattern is designed for beginners using basic stitches and simple repeats.
+Beginner.
+This pattern is designed for beginners using basic stitches and simple repeats.

 Materials needed